rizwanahmed786508/diabetes-prediction-system/Diabetes_Prediction_System/README.md

 </details>

-**📝 Screenshots to add if not already captured:**
-* Prediction Result view (showing the model's output/probability for a sample patient)
-* A short GIF of the full user flow (input → predict → result) — GIFs consistently outperform static screenshots for recruiter attention
+> 📝 **Screenshots to add:** Prediction Result view, EDA charts view, Feature Importance view, and ideally a short GIF of the full flow (input → predict → result) — GIFs consistently get more recruiter attention than static screenshots.

 ---